uskawi/Customer_Reviews/README.md

 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub  was used to store the projects code after being pushed from Git.
 1. [Heroku:](https://github.com/)
-    - Heroku is used to Deploy the website.
+    - Heroku  was used to Deploy the website.
 1. [Paint:](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9)
     - Paint was used to resizing images and editing photos for the website.
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the during the design process.
+    - Balsamiq was used to create the wireframes during the design process.

 ## Testing

 The W3C Markup Validator and W3C CSS Validator LightHouse and JSHint services were used to validate every page of the project to ensure there were no errors in the project.

 ### HTML Testing
 HTML  Tested by using **text Input**.
-The source code was copied from The browser developer tools and pasted in Html W3C HTML Validator due to a problem with some pages like the profile page could not be checked by URL.
+The source code was copied from The browser developer tools and pasted in Html W3C HTML Validator due to a problem with some pages like the profile page could not be checked by using URL.
-As the website contains 13 pages, Not all results are added to README.
+As the website contains 14 pages, Not all results are added to README.

 -   [W3C Markup Validator Home Page](static/README/home_val.jpg)
 -   [W3C Markup Validator For_Businesses Page](static/README/business_valid.jpg)